-While liquid drain cleaners can be a quick and easy fix for slow or clogged drains, the problem is that it’s only a temporary solution and the problem tends to return.
-Below we offer some guidance to help you solve your drain problems.
+While liquid drain cleaners can be a quick and easy fix for slow or clogged drains, but it’s only a temporary solution and the issue tends to come back.
+Below we offer some guidance to help you solve your drain problems:

 The Pros of Drain Cleaners

 - Easy to use

 The Cons of Drain Cleaners

 - Treats the symptoms – not the root cause

 Drain cleaners are typically advertised as “clog pushers.”
 This isn’t exactly accurate.
 Drain cleaning fluid is a corrosive substance, which means it actually “eats” away at clogs rather than pushing them.

 Liquid drain products don’t just eat clogs, but they also eat at metal pipes, fixtures, and clothing.
 This can weaken pipes and damage fixtures.
 Besides that, it’s a health hazard, even causing blindness if it contacts your eyes!